rgerhardus9/rc-car-daq/README.md

 The `GUI_app.mlapp` file contains a MATLAB App that, when run in parallel with `DAQ/receive.py`, allows for basic live data transmission.

 The `Pi Testing` folder contains code for testing the software/hardware interface.

+The `Car Testing` folder contains the generation of PWM signals, models and code for control systems, and the implementation of line-following with the camera.